Devansh2005/Text-Editor/README.md

 =======================================================================

 # Contributing
 Pull requests are welcome.
-If someone want to contribute to this project can fork and add the Functionalities. like adding a button for text to speech using pyttsx3.
+If someone wants to contribute to this project can fork and add the Functionalities.
+Like adding a button for text to speech using pyttsx3.